alanmitchell/bmon/docs/source/periodic-scripts.rst

     is entered as a YAML list; each item in the list describes one holding register that will be read and stored under one Sensor ID in BMON.
 Each holding register is described on one line and is in turn a YAML list of either three or four items.
-    Three examples will be described here.
+    Four examples will be described here.

 The first holding register example is::